pkurremula/cloud-recipes/aws/security-group/dynamic/README.md

 # Security Group Rules Using Dynamic Block

-This recipe creates multiple rules of a security group using the `dynamic` block and a list.
+This recipe creates multiple rules in a security group using the `dynamic` block and a list.

 **NOTE: This creates a resource in AWS after running `terraform apply`.
 Don't forget to remove the resource by running `terraform destroy` after you are done.**